Deltares/hydromt/examples/README.rst

 2 - Download the content of the HydroMT github repository
 *********************************************************
-To run the exercices, you will need to download the content of the hydromt repository locally.
-You can either do a `manual download <https://github.com/Deltares/hydromt/archive/refs/heads/main.zip>`_ and extract the content of the dowloaded ZIP folder
+To run the exercises, you will need to download the content of the HydroMT repository locally.
+You can either do a `manual download <https://github.com/Deltares/hydromt/archive/refs/heads/main.zip>`_ and extract the content of the downloaded ZIP folder
 **or** clone the repository locally:

 .. code-block:: console